 APAM's effective income tax rate for the year ended December 31, 2014 was 17.0% compared to 11.6% for the period from March 12, 2013 through December 31, 2013.
 Several factors contribute to the effective tax rate, including a rate benefit attributable to the fact that approximately 60% and 78% of Holdings' earnings were not subject to corporate-level taxes for the years ended December 31, 2014 and 2013, respectively.
 Income before income taxes includes amounts that are attributable to noncontrolling interest and not taxable to APAM and its subsidiaries, which reduces the effective tax rate.
 This favorable impact was partially offset by the impact of certain permanent items, primarily attributable to pre-IPO share-based compensation expenses that are not deductible for tax purposes.
-Included in the tax provision for the year ended December 31, 2014, was a discrete tax benefit of \$4.1 million related to the change in estimate of the payment obligation under the tax rate from 36.1% to 36.5% during the year ended December 31, 2014.
+Included in the tax provision for the year ended December 31, 2014, was a discrete tax benefit of \$4.1 million related to the change in estimate of the payment obligation under the tax receivable agreements.
+This discrete tax benefit included the impact of the change in our estimated deferred tax rate from 36.1% to 36.5% during the year ended December 31, 2014.